 Gamcheon Culture Village is one of the top Busan attractioins.
-Considered a little Santorini, or the Santorini of Korea, Gamcheon is a colorful village built into a mountainside with a history is just as colorful.
+Considered a little Santorini, or the Santorini of Korea, Gamcheon is a colorful village built into a mountainside with a history just as colorful.
 Here’s what to expect at Busan’s Gamcheon.

-When we were researching things to do in Busan and found this place I immediately wanted to visit.
+When we were researching things to do in Busan and found Gamcheon Culture Village I immediately wanted to visit.
 It’s unique, it’s colorful, it’s artistic, it’s walkable… basically everything we look for.
 Read on to learn the history of this cool place, how to get there, what to do, and whether it lived up to our expectations!

 Busan Gamcheon Culture Village History